dougeby/IntuneDocs/intune/device-profiles.md

 ## Edition upgrade
 This profile type lets you automatically upgrade devices that run some versions of Windows 10 to a newer edition For more information, see [How to configure Windows 10 edition upgrades](edition-upgrade-configure-windows-10.md)
 Supports: Windows 10 only.

+## Endpoint protection
+This profile type lets you configure BitLocker settings for Windows 10 devices.
+For more information, see [Endpoint protection settings for Windows 10](endpoint-protection-windows-10.md)
+Supports: Windows 10 only.

 ## Windows Information Protection